I studied English and received my MA in TESOL. In my spare time, I love writing about business and business management.

 Business competition is hard on small businesses due to the global economy and global competition.
-Now that there are so many options of hiring, purchasing, and selling on an international level, competition has become even more competitive.
-This makes it even harder on small businesses trying to make a profit within their trade or services.
+Now that there are so many options for hiring, purchasing, and selling on an international level, competition has become even more competitive.
+This makes it even harder for small businesses to try to make a profit within their trade or services.
 They have to face more and more businesses and markets and have to worry about trying to beat out their competition.
 Parts that can be extremely difficult include other companies outsourcing employees.
-Large companies can easily hire workers online or from other countries and pay the workers a much smaller wage or salary compared to small businesses, who cannot easily access this labor market.
+Large companies can easily hire workers online or from other countries and pay the workers a much smaller wage or salary compared to small businesses, which cannot easily access this labor market.
 Small businesses regulate themselves according to their locations and what is within their range or scope of employment.

-They do not have all the extra benefits or capital to expand and outsource like large companies.
+They do not have all the extra like large companies.
 One prime example is how we, the United States, purchase many of our goods from China.
-This is because labor is much cheaper in China and they are able to produce more for a smaller price.
-This makes it hard on small businesses and even large businesses within the United States who are struggling to factor in all of their costs and have to keep up with foreign rates.
-Taxes are an extreme hindrance to business and according to the author of Save Your Small Business: 10 Crucial Strategies to Survive Hard times or Close down & Move on, Ralph Warner, taxesneed to be of first priority when calculating revenue deductions.
+This is because labor is much cheaper in China, and they are able to produce more for a smaller price.
+This makes it hard on small businesses and even large businesses within the United States, who are struggling to factor in all of their costs and have to keep up with foreign rates.
+Taxes are an extreme hindrance to business, and according to the author of Save Your Small Business: 10 Crucial Strategies to Survive Hard times or Close down & Move on, Ralph Warner, taxes need to be of first priority when calculating revenue deductions.
 “Your tax obligations are your most important debts because governments are given extraordinary legal powers to collect them.”
-(Warner 244) He goes on to explain the personal liabilities owners have of their business and why it is important to reduce and pay tax obligations immediately.
+(Warner 244) He goes on to explain the personal liabilities owners have of their businesses and why it is important to reduce and pay tax obligations immediately.

-Breaking even is not always a possibility and sometimes scenarios of competitive loss occur.
+Breaking even is not always a possibility, and sometimes scenarios of competitive loss occur.
 Competitive loss is a concept that many businesses struggle with on a continuous basis.
 This concept pertains to the fact that even though businesses might be working and earning money after all that work, they are still losing revenue.
-Going backwards is another way to think of it.
-An analogy that can help would be to imagine rowing a boat heading upstream, but no matter how hard and fast you row the current still pulls you downstream.
+Going backward is another way to think of it.
+An analogy that can help would be to imagine rowing a boat heading upstream, but no matter how hard and fast you row, the current still pulls you downstream.
 This is because of other competitors who potentially can, and many times do, run these companies out of business.
 There are many reasons that this can happen.
 Many times businesses will offer incentives and benefits to customers if they shop at their store or use their services.
-The idea of competitive loss or moving backwards is shown most greatly in numerous new small businesses.
-One reason this is detrimental to small businesses is that they do not have the starting or ongoing continual capital to match larger competitor’s deals and services.
+The idea of competitive loss or moving backward is shown most greatly in numerous new small businesses.
+One reason this is detrimental to small businesses is that they do not have the starting or ongoing continual capital to match larger competitors’ deals and services.
 Todd A. Knoop, author of Recessions and Depressions: Understanding Business Cycles, mentions the business cycle and how misconceptions can cause a negative outcome.
-“Mistaken expectations could cause output to fall by 50 percent.”(Knoop 146) This quote explains the idea that sometimes what we think will work can actually cause us to go backward.
+“Mistaken expectations could cause output to fall by 50 percent.”(Knoop 146) This quote explains the idea that sometimes, what we think will work can actually cause us to go backward.
 Factors involved range from bad information, ideas, and misconceptions on the partaking of business operations, which all can cause a competitive loss.
-With every positive, there is a negative, and although a small business can be more flexible with customers, they cannot afford losing a portion of their money due to trying to match competitor’s deals, specials, etc. Many small businesses do tend to move backward because they start out trying to do too much too quickly and it is within these instances that we see this loss occur due to of their competitions’ effect on their business.
+With every positive, there is a negative, and although a small business can be more flexible with customers, it cannot afford to lose a portion of its money due to trying to match competitors’ deals, specials, etc. Many small businesses do tend to move backward because they start out trying to do too much too quickly, and it is within these instances that we see this loss occur due to their competition’s effect on their business.

 Setting Low Prices

-At other times, some companies such as Wal-Mart will set bottom line prices in which every other competitor tries to match their low price.
-“Effective markets are characterized by healthy competition against a clear bottom line, obsessively pursued in the case of Wal-Mart for example, and its prices.”
-(Edwards 68) This statement by Michael Edwards proposes that competition is not always a healthy attribute to society, but rather can cause damage to social structure.
+At other times, some companies, such as Wal-Mart, will set bottom line prices in which every other competitor tries to match their low price.
+“Effective markets are characterized by healthy competition against a clear bottom line, obsessively pursued in the case of Wal-Mart, for example, and its prices.”
+(Edwards 68) This statement by Michael Edwards proposes that competition is not always a healthy attribute to society but rather can cause damage to social structure.
 This is because sometimes, competition can be so competitive that it can damage the economy and that particular society in a severe way.
 This is a potential risk of harming both the business offering these incentives and its competitors.
-The risks associated with the business that offers incentives include offering so much that they wind-up losing money in the process.
+The risks associated with the business that offers incentives include offering so much that they wind up losing money in the process.
 That is why a financial advisor or team of analysts is important if they choose to implement these tactics.
-The risks for businesses that are in the same field but are not offering these, is that all their customers can turn and head towards the first business where they can get something extra.
+The risk for businesses that are in the same field but are not offering these is that all their customers can turn and head towards the first business where they can get something extra.
 There are many factors involved in the competition of business and how businesses relate to their customers.
-It is within these intricacies where businesses face their potential loss and face the most struggles.
+It is within these intricacies that businesses face their potential loss and face the most struggles.
 The more that you try to get into it, the more factors you have to include and worry about in your business.
-Going backwards is a horrible feeling for businesses; no one wants to work and not make a penny.
+Going backward is a horrible feeling for businesses; no one wants to work and not make a penny.
 That is why competitive loss is so devastating and potentially harmful to businesses.